Villa Karaway Guest Arrival Information

 Los Palmares is in a complex that contains 31 other vacation homes.
 Even though Villa Karaway seems to be its own separate community, it is not.
 We share all of the facilities with the other condo units.
 Please enjoy.
 While enjoying, keep mind that we want to be good neighbors.
 Many are our friends.
 The last thing we want is to come to Puerto Vallarta and hear about the bad behavior of a guest.
 So, please, use your common sense and be courteous.
 This includes not being loud late at night or in the morning and public nudity.
 Thank you in advance for your understanding and cooperation.

-Late check-in/out will be an additional $100 fee.
+Late check-in/out will be an additional $100 fee PER HOUR.
 Late check-in/out may not be available depending on the schedule and time of year.
 Failure to obtain permission for late check-in/out will result in a $500 fine.

 Have questions?
 Please contact Hillary Shepperd!